Search | Directories | Reference Tools

 Universal design is defined by the Center for Universal Design at North Carolina State University as "the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design."

-3. "Simple and intuitive use" means that use of the product is easy to understand, regardless of the user's experience, knowledge, language skills, or current concentration level.
-A microwave oven with control buttons that are clear and intuitive is an example of an application of this principle.
+3. Simple and intuitive use.
+Use of the design is easy to understand, regardless of the user's experience, knowledge, language skills, or current concentration level.
+Example: Control buttons on science equipment are labeled with text and symbols that are simple and intuitive to understand.

-4. "Perceptible information" means the design communicates necessary information effectively to the user, regardless of ambient conditions or the user's sensory abilities.
-An example of this principle not being employed is when television programming is projected in noisy public areas like airports and restaurants without captioning.
+4. Perceptible information.
+The design communicates necessary information effectively to the user, regardless of ambient conditions or the user's sensory abilities.
+Example: A video presentation projected in a course includes captions.

-5. "Tolerance for error" means that the design minimizes hazards and the adverse consequences of accidental or unintended actions.
-An example of a product applying this principle is a software program that provides guidance when the user makes an inappropriate selection.
+5. Tolerance for error.
+The design minimizes hazards and the adverse consequences of accidental or unintended actions.
+Example: Educational software provides guidance and background information when the student makes an inappropriate response.

-6. "Low physical effort" means the design can be used efficiently and comfortably, and with minimal fatigue.
-Doors that are easy to open by people with a wide variety of physical characteristics demonstrate the application of this principle.
+6. Low physical effort.
+The design can be used efficiently, comfortably, and with a minimum of fatigue.
+Example: Doors to a lecture hall open automatically for people with a wide variety of physical characteristics.

-When designers apply these principles, their products and facilities meet the needs of potential users with a wide variety of characteristics.
+When designers apply universal design principles, their products and facilities meet the needs of potential users with a wide variety of characteristics.
 Disability is just one of many characteristics that an individual might possess.
 For example, one person could be five feet four inches tall, female, thirteen years old, a poor reader, and deaf.
 All of these characteristics, including her deafness, should be considered when developing a product she might use.

-(Discuss examples of things you would consider if you were designing a microwave oven, toaster, building, or other product that would be universally accessible.)
+[Discuss examples of things you would consider if you were designing a microwave oven, toaster, building, or other product that would be universally accessible.]

 Universal Design of Instruction

-(Encourage discussion.
-Consider English as a second language, different cultures, blindness, no use of hands, etc.)
+[Encourage discussion.
+Consider English as a second language, different cultures, blindness, no use of hands, etc.]

 What are some examples of instructional methods that employ principles of universal design and make your course content accessible to people with a wide range of abilities and disabilities, language skills, and learning styles?